jlcarr/particle-simulator/README.md

 - To cover the output texture, the vertex shader should simply render a quad across the screen.
 - Therefore the vertex shader essentially acts as a passthrough to the fragment shader.
 - The fragment shader performs the computation.
+- A fun way to think about the use of textures for encoding vectors of state is how the dynamics in clip space map to colorspace.
 ### Parallelism vs. Output size
 For a given WebGL program using he above approach the parallelism can be described as follows
 Parameters: